<

 Camera Raul Bartolome Camera Ben Jeans Houghton Edit Anna Kushnerova

-To Die into A Bird is a Fairy tale, it is a crossing into the world of animal spirit, the spirit of plants, rocks and the all living cosmos.
+To Die into A Bird is a Fairy tale, it is a crossing into the worlds beyond human lineages, it is a visual hybrid of dance, sound, song, sculpture and spoken word.

-Amongst the ancient forests of Dartmoor, amongst stunted oaks and gelatinous fungal kingdoms, where moss grows like deep-pile carpet, dwells a spirit of a Bird, a Bird that eats Human forms….
+The story To Die into A Bird was revealed to me by the ancient forests of Dartmoor.
+It is here amongst stunted oaks and gelatinous fungal kingdoms, where moss grows like deep-pile carpet, dwells a spirit of a Bird, a Bird that eats Human forms.

-Some of the story was told long ago by the people of the Moors, they spoke of the passages of their ancestors into the after-worlds, and of how their bodies were carried in salt along the coffin roads that lay in fern valleys over the granite veins….
+Some of the story was told by the people of the Moors, they spoke of the passages of their ancestors into the after-worlds, and of how their bodies were carried in salt along the coffin roads that lay in fern valleys over the granite veins.

-This tale is also a whispering of wind and streams, an invitation to descend into the sacred oak groves, to shape shift, to decompose into the canopies of string-of-sausages lichens, tree lungwort and witches whiskers; to play within the delicate cycles of creation and destruction.
+This tale is also a whispering of wind and streams, an invitation to descend into the sacred oak groves, to shape shift, to decompose into the canopies of string-of-sausages lichens, tree lungwort and witches whiskers.

-We celebrate the brittle body & Death as a Sanctuary where we lose shape, where we compost.
+We play and celebrate the brittle Body & Death as a Sanctuary where we lose shape, where we compost.
 In trespassing our human structures into a world of spirits, shredding dominant stories of identity, we reclaim our journey of transformation; staying with indeterminacy, we find mythical kinship between humans, nature, and cosmos.

-The story takes us to the death ritual of a being Elise, the daughter of the great ancient beings, the trees, the rocks, the rivers and of the -beyond human lineages.
+The story takes us to the death ritual of a being Elise, the daughter of the great ancient beings, the trees, the rocks, the rivers and of the living cosmos.

-Through the elements of Water, Fire, Ether & Earth, in dreamlike magical undercurrents we enter animal and plant spirit Dreaming, into the time after Death.
+Through the elements of Water, in dreamlike magical undercurrents we enter animal and plant spirit Dreaming, into the time after Death.

 Surrounded by a procession of earthly Folk and chimera like beings, a beautifully metamorphosing Corpse journeys into the after-under yonder beyond.
-The destabilisation of form is echoed in the changing colours of her body and morphing of the face, limbs, nails and hair of the Dead Elise along the path.
-At the thresholds of kingdoms, her contours are reinvented into bear, lizard, butterfly…
+At the thresholds of kingdoms, the contours of the Dead Elise are reinvented into bear, lizard, butterfly.
+The destabilisation of form is echoed in the changing soundscape.

 At gradual disentanglement of the living and the deceased the mourners pass Elise across the river where she is received on an island, a forgotten plateau, exuberant with flora where generations of bryophytes live and die on coiled branches of a sycamore tree.
 She is received by the Sycamore Guardian and Dreamer who holds the Sycamore Key to the otherworld.
 His eyebrows hanging down over his glimmering eyes, the mossy creature is ingrown into the roots of the underworld.